m-nabeed-haider/science/README.md

 A public research archive containing theoretical, speculative, interdisciplinary, and computational work across physics, cosmology, economics, causality, technology, philosophy, and related areas.

-The repository provides a lightweight web interface for browsing individual research documents and downloading the complete research collection as a **20-part archive**.
+The repository provides a lightweight web interface for browsing the current collection of **7 research projects and 13 documents**, while also allowing the complete research collection to be downloaded as a **20-part archive**.

 > **Important:** Some works in this repository are explicitly speculative theoretical frameworks.
 They should not be interpreted as experimentally established scientific theories unless supporting evidence is provided within the relevant work.

 ---

 ## Research Collection

+The current frontend catalog contains **7 research projects** and **13 documents**.

 ### 1. The ND Selective Causal-Loop Hypothesis — ND-SCLH